kvarak/dnd/docs/_Folk/lizardfolk.md

 - **Cunning Artisan**.
 As a ritual, you can harvest bone and hide from a slain beast, construct, dragon, monstrosity, or plant creature of size Small or larger to create one of the following items: a shield, a club, a javelin, or 1d4 darts or blowgun needles.
 To use this trait, you need a blade, such as a dagger, or appropriate artisan's tools, such as leatherworker's tools.

 - **Hunter's Lore**.
-You gain proficiency with two of the following skills of your choice: Animal Handling, Nature, Perception, Stealth, and Survival.
+Add the following skills to your class skills and gain 2 skill points to spend on them: Animal Handling, Nature, Perception, Stealth and Survival.

 - **Natural Armor**.
 You have tough, scaly skin.
 When you aren't wearing armor, your AC is 13 + your Dexterity modifier.
 You can use your natural armor to determine your AC if the armor you wear would leave you with a lower AC.
 A shield's benefits apply as normal while you use your natural armor.